ocornut/imgui/extra_fonts/README.txt

  EMBEDDING FONT IN SOURCE CODE
 ---------------------------------

  Compile and use 'binary_to_compressed_c.cpp' to create a compressed C style array.
+ See the documentation in binary_to_compressed_c.cpp for instruction on how to use the tool.
  Then load the font with:

    ImFont* font = io.Fonts->AddFontFromMemoryCompressedTTF(compressed_data, compressed_data_size, size_pixels, ...);